Honorary Lifetime Member

 Darlene was someone who knew what she wanted from her professional career and her personal life.
 She was a trusted friend, a co-worker, and a supervisor who was loyal and positive.
 Darlene was recognized for her expertise and her leadership.
 In 1988, she was on the POST committee to update and standardize the Certified Records course.
 In 1988, she was elected President of the Northern Chapter of CLEARS.
 In 1989, she served on another POST committee to work on the Records Management Manual.

 Darlene Tsue lived her life to the positive fullest.
 We honor and remember Darlene as she was.
 The Darlene Tsue Memorial Scholarship is a full ticket to enjoy the entire CLEARS Annual Training and Technology Seminar.
-It includes full registration, all meals, and lodging.
-Click the Woodland PD photo for the scholarship application.
+It includes full registration, meals, and lodging.
+Click on Darlene’s photo for the scholarship application.

 The scholarship is granted based on nominations.
 All Northern Chapter members that have worked and committed to the CLEARS organization are eligible.
 The Board makes the decision prior to each Annual Training and Technology Seminar.
 The recipient also receives a plaque which recognizes their contributions.